SAlimdjanov/Meta-Front-End-Developer-Projects/README.md

 3. **Simplest Functioning Calculator:** A barebones calculator created as a single-page web application using the React Framework that performs simple arithmetic.
 Completed as part of requirements of the _React Basics_ course.

 4. **Sample Portfolio:** A Sample Portfolio Web App using React.
 Contains social media links, project cards, and a contact form.
 Completed as part of requirements of the _Advanced React_ course.

+5. **Little Lemon Table Booking Page:** Created a Table Reservation Page on the Little Lemon Web App Prototyle using Figma.
+All steps were taken in the UX/UI design process as a user persona, journey map, and wireframe were created leading up to creation of the prototype.
+Completed as part of requirements of the _Principles of UX/UI Design_ course.